Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Nash-Bargaining-Based Models

 \subsection{One-Sided Matching Markets}

-We will define four one-sided matching market models based on our Nash bargaining approach.
+We will define five one-sided matching market models based on our Nash bargaining approach.
 For each model, we will also give a standard application.
 For the case of linear utilities, we have singled out the Fisher and Arrow-Debreu versions, namely {\em 1LF} and {\em 1LAD}, since we will study both in some detail later in the paper.
-For more general utility functions we have defined only the Arrow-Debreu version; the Fisher version is obtained by setting disagreement utilities to zero.
+For more general utility functions we have defined only the Arrow-Debreu version; the Fisher version is obtained by setting all disagreement utilities to zero.

 It is easy to see that the fourth one generalizes the first three; however, the earlier ones involve less notation and have an independent standing of their own, hence necessitating all four definitions.
+The fifth market has a different character.
+It involves two distinct types of goods; each agent wishes to get one unit of each type.
+We have assumed linear utilities for this market; generalizing to other utility functions is straightforward using the definitions of the previous four markets.

 Our one-sided matching market models consist of a set $A = \{1, 2, \ldots n\}$ of agents and a set $G = \{1, 2, \ldots, n\}$ of infinitely divisible goods; observe that there is an equal number of agents and goods.
 There is one unit of each good and each agent needs to be allocated a total of one unit of goods.
 Hence the allocation needs to be a fractional perfect matching, as defined next.